 Being accepted into the program -

 Students must have successfully completed a college biology or zoology class to apply for the program.
-Students must also be at the level of Crowder’s Math 100 or Business Math, English 100, and at a reading level greater than or equal to LOC 90 to be considered for acceptance into the program.
+Students must also be at the level of Crowder’s Math 100, English 101, and at a reading level greater than or equal to LOC 90 to be considered for acceptance into the program.